+Worldwide, nearly 400,000 cases of cancer are diagnosed in children under the age of 19 every year.
+Nearly 80% of them live in countries with limited resources where survival rates are as low as 20% to 30%, while in the US and other developed nations 80% of children with cancer survive.
+The 'My Child Matters' program (MCM) was launched in 2005 to increase childhood cancer survival rates by providing financial support to families and children living with cancer.
+The program aims to strengthen healthcare systems in LMICs by improving their ability to diagnose and treat childhood cancers.
 The program focuses on training healthcare professionals, improving data collection through cancer registries, raising public awareness, improving the quality and speed of diagnosis, ensuring treatment continuation and adherence, and improving access to and the delivery of pain relief and palliative care.
 MCM is a collaboration between partners such as the Groupe Franco-Africain d'Oncologie Pédiatrique (GFAOP), the International Society of Pediatric Oncology (SIOP), numerous non-governmental organizations (NGOs), and healthcare experts from hospitals across the world.
 Since 2005, My Child Matters has provided support to 51 hospitals and NGOs in 33 countries, helping more than 140,000 children, and training over 40,000 healthcare professionals.
 The program has been credited with considerably increasing survival outcomes.

 To foster best-practice sharing between experts and countries, the MCM program launched an open data platform in 2022.
 The aim is to highlight all MCM programs globally and to ensure all stakeholders fighting childhood cancer can benefit from critical data, know-how and the most recent scientific publications in pediatric oncology.
-In the last year, two main updates on the MCM open data platform were the addition of a publications library and dedicated pages for local projects.